vine77/create-universal/README.md

 - Replace the default/tabs example with a bare-bones template
 - Add some extra dependencies like react-native-svg
 - Add eslint/prettier with eslint-config-universe and eslint-plugin-perfectionist
+- Add gluestack-ui, which includes nativewind, and all components
-- Format code based on the config
+- Format code based on the linting config

 Then you can simply run the following to see the web version of your new app: